 "But Peter and John answered and said to them, Whether it is right in the sight of God to hearken to you rather than to God, judge ye."
-Again: "Then Peter and the apostles answered and said, you.
-We ought to obey God rather than man."
+Again: "Then Peter and the apostles answered and said, We ought to obey God rather than man."
 (Acts 4:19; 5:29)

 "Rome entered on the persecutions because it saw in Christianity that which threatened its own existence.
 The Christians declined to support the state religion; they even condemned it unsparingly as sinful and idolatrous.
 The Christians, moreover, would not worship the genius, or guardian spirit of the emperor, and would not burn incense before his statute, which stood in every town.
-Such a refusal to take what was really an oath of allegiance was regarded as an act of rebellion . . .
-These feelings of hostility to the Christians were strengthened by their unwillingjoin in the amusements of the circus or the am-"A priest for ever after the order of Melchizedek," makes him both priest and king.
+Such a refusal to take what was really an oath of allegiance was regarded as an act of rebellion These feelings of hostility to the Christians were strengthened by their unwillingness to serve in the army and to swear by the pagan gods in courts of law They would not join in the amusements of the circus or the amphitheatre."
+(Early European History-Webster)

+"A priest for ever after the order of Melchizedek," makes him both priest and king.
 This matter is fully set forth in the epistle to Hebrews.